 - Provide a dedicated Secure Pathway service for women service users, reflecting individual needs and a safe environment

 - Provide a regional ABI secure inpatient pathway with medium secure, low secure and step-down provision for the North West Region as a whole.

 Multi-Disciplinary Team Working

-Within the SMHBU, Service Users have access to a broad range of expertise with staff from a diverse pool of professional backgrounds.
+Within Guild Lodge, service users have access to a broad range of expertise with staff from a diverse pool of professional backgrounds.
 These include:

 - Registered Mental Health Nurses and Health Care Support Workers

 - Associate Practitioners